History of glass: Industrial production

 The use of glass as a building material was heralded by The Crystal Palace of 1851, built by Joseph Paxton to house the Great Exhibition.
 Paxton's revolutionary new building inspired the public use of glass as a material for domestic and horticultural architecture.
 In 1832, the British Crown Glass Company (later Chance Brothers) became the first company to adopt the cylinder method to produce sheet glass with the expertise of Georges Bontemps, a famous French glassmaker.
 This glass was produced by blowing long cylinders of glass, which were then cut along the length and then flattened onto a cast-iron table, before being annealed.
 Plate glass involves the glass being ladled onto a cast-iron bed, where it is rolled into a sheet with an iron roller.
 The sheet, still soft, is pushed into the open mouth of an annealing tunnel or temperature-controlled oven called a lehr, down which it was carried by a system of rollers.
 James Hartley introduced the Rolled Plate method in 1847.
 This allowed a ribbed finish and was often used for extensive glass roofs such as within railway stations.

-An early advance in automating glass manufacturing was patented in 1848 by the engineer Henry Bessemer.
-His system produced a continuous ribbon of flat glass by forming the ribbon between rollers.
+An early advance in automating glass manufacturing was patented in 1821 by Henry Ricketts and in 1848 by the engineer Henry Bessemer, both of Britain.
+Ricketts patented a glass moulding machine while Bessemer's system produced a continuous ribbon of flat glass by forming the ribbon between rollers.
 This was an expensive process, as the surfaces of the glass needed polishing and was later abandoned by its sponsor, Robert Lucas Chance of Chance Brothers, as unviable.
 Bessemer also introduced an early form of "Float Glass" in 1843, which involved pouring glass onto liquid tin.